What is the best aquarium chiller for a saltwater aquarium? Read on to find out more.

-A few weeks back, I had a major set-back with my display tank.
+Last year, I had a major set-back with my display tank.
 While working under my tank, I messed up the temperature my heater was set at…unfortunately at the same time I was leaving for vacation, which was also during a heat wave.
 Long story short (you can read about that story here), my tank heated up significantly and caused some of my corals to die.
 Once that happened, I set out to figure out how to prevent that from happening again.
 What I realized is that the best insurance policy against your tank hitting unsafe elevated temperatures is to have an aquarium chiller.
-Until then, I had never considered a chiller, so I set out to find out what the best aquarium chillers were.
+Until then, I had never considered a chiller, let alone sort through all the different options to know what the best aquarium chiller is.

-What I found out is that the best aquarium chiller is the one that is the right size for your aquarium, at the right price.
+The best aquarium chiller is the one that is the right size for your aquarium, with the best performance and best reviews at the right price.
 The aquarium chiller shouldn’t be too big or too small–it needs to be just right, or it won’t be able to properly cool your tank, when needed.
 In this article, I will describe how an aquarium chiller works, how do you know if you need an aquarium chiller, why is high temperature bad, how much does it cost, how do you set one up and I will also provide product reviews for some of the best aquarium chiller brands.
 If you are interested in just jumping ahead to check out the products and prices for yourself, here are a few affiliate links where you can learn more about these products, including their price, on Amazon.com:

 How does an aquarium chiller work?

 An aquarium water chiller is like an air conditioner for your water.
 There is a thermostat, that monitors the temperature and switches the aquarium chiller on when the water temperature gets too high.
 When the chiller is on, tank water flows inside the chiller and gets cooled off in a heat exchanger before being returned by the pump to your aquarium.